 Measuring your ingredients with cups and spoons will never be as accurate as weighing your ingredients.

 I highly recommend weighing your ingredients when you bake.
 If you don’t have a digital kitchen scale, I suggest purchasing one.
 Using a scale has many benefits.
 When you weigh your ingredients, your baking will be more consistent, accurate, and easy to scale.

-Read more about why you should weigh your ingredients instead of measuring by volume.
+Read more about why you should weigh your ingredients on a kitchen scale instead of measuring by volume.

 Measurements by Cup

 The United States uses a cup as a measurement unit for recipes.
 The following chart assumes you are using a standard United States tablespoon and cup.

 Customary and Legal Cup Sizes in the United States

 In the United States, there are two cup sizes – the customary or standard cup and the legal cup.

 Cup measurements in most recipes from the United States are based on the customary or standard unit cup size.
 The American standard cup equals 225 ml of a dry ingredient or 250 ml of a liquid ingredient.